 Remember that dates are just saved as numbers by your spreadsheet with date formatting applied.

 This function is rarely used on its own.
-Typically, it is nested inside other functions such as TIME to provide its output as one part of a date or time.
+Typically, it is nested inside other functions, such as TIME.

 The SECOND function returns the number of seconds from any given unit of time.